-One of the most tragic Greek myths is that of Orpheus and Eurydice.
-The myth of Orpheus is about him descending into the Underworld so he could bring back Eurydice with him to the upper world after she had died from a snake bite.
+It tells of Orpheus descending into the Underworld to bring back his wife Eurydice to the upper world after she had passed away from a snake bite.

-In the Book of Genesis in the Old Testament, Angels told Lot and his wife the same thing, “Don’t look back”.
+In the Book of Genesis in the Old Testament, Angels told Lot and his wife the same thing, “Don’t look back.”

-Lot’s wife however couldn’t resist the urge to look back when fleeing from the destruction of Sodom and Gomorrah.
+However, Lot’s wife couldn’t resist the strong urge to look back when fleeing from the destruction of Sodom and Gomorrah.